PX4/PX4-user_guide/en/computer_vision/collision_prevention.md

 *Collision Prevention* is enabled/configured on PX4 by setting the parameter for minimum allowed distance ([MPC_COL_PREV_D](../advanced_config/parameter_reference.md#MPC_COL_PREV_D)).

-The feature requires obstacle information from either an external system (sent using the MAVLink [OBSTACLE_DISTANCE](https://mavlink.io/en/messages/common.html#OBSTACLE_DISTANCE) message) or a [distance sensor](../sensor/rangefinders.md) connected to the flight controller.
+The feature requires obstacle information from an external system (sent using the MAVLink [OBSTACLE_DISTANCE](https://mavlink.io/en/messages/common.html#OBSTACLE_DISTANCE) message) and/or a [distance sensor](../sensor/rangefinders.md) connected to the flight controller.

 > **Note** Multiple sensors can be used to get information about, and prevent collisions with, objects *around* the vehicle.
   If multiple sources supply data for the *same* orientation, the system uses the data that reports the smallest distance to an object.

+Collision prevention determines the desired speed using the minimum distance from *the set of all included* sensors in the commanded direction (where the "included" set of sensors is tuned using [MPC_COL_PREV_ANG](#angle_tuning)).

-The vehicle starts braking as soon as it detects an obstacle.
+The vehicle starts braking as soon as it detects an obstacle, and it will slow and stop movement (in all directions) when the it reaches the minimum allowed distance.
-The velocity setpoint towards the obstacle is reduced linearly such that it is set to zero at the point when the vehicle reaches the minimum allowed distance.
 If the vehicle approaches any closer (i.e. it overshoots or is pushed) negative thrust is applied to repel it from the obstacle.

-Only the velocity components *towards* the obstacle are affected.
-RC inputs that cause the vehicle to move tangentially to the obstacle are still obeyed.
-So if a vehicle approaches an obstacle from an angle, the vehicle will slow until it reaches the minimum distance and then "slide" along the surface until it is no longer blocked.
+In order to move away from an obstacle the user must command the vehicle to move toward a setpoint that is an "acceptable" angle away from the obstacle.
+The angle that must be used depends on: [MPC_COL_PREV_ANG Angle Tuning](#angle_tuning).

 The user is notified through *QGroundControl* while *Collision Prevention* is actively controlling velocity setpoints.

 ## PX4 (Software) Setup

-Enabled collision prevention by [setting the following parameter](../advanced_config/parameters.md) in *QGroundControl*:
+Enable collision prevention by [setting the following parameter](../advanced_config/parameters.md) in *QGroundControl*:

 * [MPC_COL_PREV_D](../advanced_config/parameter_reference.md#MPC_COL_PREV_D) - Set the minimum allowed distance (the closest distance that the vehicle can approach the obstacle).
   Set negative to disable *collision prevention*.